nottpande/MovieMetaTagger/README.md

 <br>
   <li> <b> DataExtractor Class </b> </li>
-  <li> This class is used to extract the data about the movie, using the IMDb ID of the movie, during the initialization of an object of this class, there are two things required:<br>
+  This class is used to extract the data about the movie, using the IMDb ID of the movie, during the initialization of an object of this class, there are two things required:<br>
         1. The TMDb API key
         2. The OMDb API key
   Once the object is initialized for the Class, we will then use the <b><i>extract_data</i></b> function of this class, to get the details of the movie, using the IMDb ID.<br>